loophp/collection/docs/index.rst

  * is extendable,
  * leverages the power of PHP `generators`_ and `iterators`_,
  * uses `S.O.L.I.D. principles`_,
- * does not have any dependency,
+ * does not have any external dependency,
  * fully tested,
  * framework agnostic.